esotuvaka/noise_platform/README.md

 - `Typescript` for rough type-matching to Rust equivalents
 - `Tailwind CSS` for styling because its convenient

+## Observations

+!!!
+Observed: The input and output devices can be derived from the settings file.
+Use this in the state to reduce redundant calls to backend

 ## Complete

 - Button to open "Noises" folder